SCAI-BIO/covid-NDD-comorbidity-NLP/README.md

 # Exploring the Current State of Knowledge on the Link Between COVID-19 and Neurodegeneration

 This repository contains the data, scripts, and analyses used in the research titled **"Unravelling the Co-Morbidity between COVID-19 and Neurodegenerative Diseases Through Multi-scale Graph Analysis: A Systematic investigation of Biological Databases and Text Mining"**.
 The project leverages Neo4j paltform for graph-based analysis and integrates natural language processing to explore relationships between COVID-19 and neurodegenerative diseases (NDDs).
+The constructed comorbidity database is publicly available in Aura database, with credentials provided below.
 ![Logo](images/workflow.png)

 ## Table of Contents